oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

 In this lab, you will:

-- Sign up for Code Console
+- Sign Up for Code Console
 - Register a new application

 ### Prerequisites